 What Is Substance-Induced Psychotic Disorder?

 Substance-induced psychosis disorder is a mental illness characterized by a series of psychotic episodes that are presumably brought on by substance use.
 There are both drug-induced psychosis and alcohol-induced psychosis.
 The psychotic episodes often include abnormal thinking, hallucinations, and a disconnect from reality.
 Substance-induced psychosis can occur for a variety of reasons, such as taking too much of a substance, mixing substances, or withdrawal, but it is usually the result of an underlying mental health problem that is exacerbated by drug or alcohol use.

 Unfortunately, psychosis is often related to a high risk of suicide, with 18.4% of first-episode patients attempting self-harm or suicide.1 Treatment of substance-induced psychosis is like dual diagnosis treatment and involves stopping substance use and addressing any underlying mental health problems.

 Symptoms of Substance-Induced Psychosis

 A person who is struggling with substance-induced psychosis will present various symptoms related to psychosis because of substance use.

 Some common substance-induced psychotic disorder symptoms include:

 - Poor psychomotor behavior

-- Hallucinations – perceptions of something that isn’t actually there
+- Hallucinations – perceptions of something that is not actually there

 - Delusions – false beliefs